Be My Valentine: 10 Polish Quotes About Love

 For love knows no fear and is bold

-One of Poland’s most influential poets, Cyprian Kamil Norwid (1821 - 1883), is the author of this quote.
+One of Poland’s most influential poets, Cyprian Kamil Norwid (1821-1883), is the author of this quote.
 It comes from his 1851 Promethidion, a poetic treatise on art and truth inspired by the Bible and Plato’s Symposium.
 The citation, rooted in idealistic philosophy, displays the author’s conviction that true love requires courage.

-Norwid is believed to have written Promethidion as a result of philosophical debates he had had with his friends while he was living in Rome in the 1840s.
+Norwid is believed to have written Promethidion as a result of philosophical debates he had had with his friends whilst he was living in Rome in the 1840s.
 Interestingly, the Roman philosopher Seneka the Younger, who had lived in the Eternal City almost two millennia before, also argued there was a connection between bravery and love.
 His quote from the tragedy Troades pertains to what is often said to be the only unconditional love in the world – a mother’s love for her child:

 A loving mother knows no fear